Poetry of Joseph Stalin

-Before he became a Bolshevik revolutionary and leader of the Soviet Union, Joseph Stalin was a promising poet.
+Joseph Stalin wrote poetry in his youth before becoming a Bolshevik revolutionary and the leader of the Soviet Union.

 Literary career

 Like many Georgian children, Ioseb Besarionis dze Jughashvili – who would later call himself Stalin – grew up with the national epic, The Knight in the Panther's Skin.
 As a child, Jughashvili knew the poem by heart and passionately read the other popular poems of the time, notably those by Raphael Eristavi, Akaki Tsereteli and – once he learned Russian – Nikolay Nekrasov.